-5.1 How do you account for the intra-EU trade data not collected?
+5.4 How does one account for the intra-EU trade data not collected?

 As a result of the Intrastat thresholds and other simplification measures, estimates need to be compiled by the Member States to ensure full trade coverage.
 The statistics published by Eurostat include estimates for missing data as computed and provided by the Member States.